FILM STUDIES MINOR

 - SP 310H Literature, Film and Art: Lorca, Bunuel, Dali

-- Film Genres/Topics or other courses as approved by the discipline coordinator in consultation with the student's mentor.
+- Winter Term offerings as approved by the discipline coordinator

 FI 200: Elements of Film